 “It’s a beautiful day in this neighborhood, a beautiful day to be neighbors,” starts the theme song to the popular television show “Mister Rogers.”
-It may seem silly in this fast-paced, hectic world we live in to consider what it means—what it really means—to be a neighborhood.
-But when Mister Rogers sings “would you be mine?” he’s asking you to make a social contract, a promise to contribute to the people around you and to the neighborhood itself.
+It may seem silly in this fast-paced, hectic world we live in to consider what it means—what it means—to be a neighborhood.
+But when Mister Rogers sings, “would you be mine?” he’s asking you to make a social contract, a promise to contribute to the people around you and to the neighborhood itself.

-Shop in Your Neighborhood
+Shop in Your NeighborhoodShop in Your Neighborhood

-There is nothing inherently wrong with shopping at Whole Foods, Starbucks, Walgreens or Amazon.com.
+There is nothing inherently wrong with shopping at Whole Foods, Starbucks, Walgreens, or Amazon.com.
 However, there is something very right about shopping at independent businesses in your neighborhood.
 National chains offer consistency in taste and experience, but New York offers a variety of local stores that are just as good—if not better—than the big box alternatives.
 One of the best ways to contribute to your neighborhood is to keep money local.

 New York City parks are beautiful, but at the same time, they require a lot of upkeep.
 If you want to do some good in your neighborhood without having to dedicate a ton of money, volunteer to help keep your neighborhood park clean.
 Whether it’s raking leaves in the fall or painting park benches in the spring, spend an afternoon helping to make the area beautiful.
 Better yet, make a date of it and bring a friend.
 You both can enjoy a mimosa at your new favorite brunch spot afterward.

 If an entire afternoon is too much of a commitment, try cleaning the sidewalk in front of your building.
 Picking up trash on your block can make your street look great, but it also keeps that trash from potentially polluting nearby streams and other waterways.